Skip to content

 If the door is pushing 300+ lbs or used constantly throughout the day, 5" becomes practical, not excessive.

-6 Inch Door Closer
+6 Inch Door Hinges

 6" is specified when structural load is the primary concern.